Severswoed/GlowStatus/resources/README.md

   - Create OAuth 2.0 credentials for a desktop application
   - Download the JSON file and rename it to `client_secret.json`
   - Place it in this directory
+  - See `client_secret.json.template` for the expected file structure

 ## Note: